chromium/chromium/base/allocator/partition_allocator/glossary.md

     per-thread permissions.
 At the moment, this is implemented for pkeys on x64.
     It's primary user is [V8 CFI][v8-cfi].

+![The singular AddressPoolManager mediates access to the separate pools for each PartitionRoot.](./dot/address-space.png)

 *** promo
 Pools are downgraded into a logical concept in 32-bit environments, tracking a non-contiguous set of allocations using a bitmap.